FabbriMatteo6/VideoTranscription/README.md

 ### Step 1: Open the Tool

- Click on the `Google Colab` logo available on top of the 'Video_Transcription..' file.
+1. Click on the `Google Colab` logo available on top of the 'Video_Transcription..' file.
 This will open a new tab in your web browser and take you to a Google Colab page.
+2. On the "Connect" button on the top right, select the little downward triangle and click on "Change Runtime type".
+Select the T4 option for best performances.
+3. To start the Runtime, click "Connect"

 ### Step 2: Run the Setup